Bharal Facts

 Bharal Physical Description

-Overall, the animal attains an average head and body length of roughly 65 in (165 cm).
-The short, rather stubby tail adds, at most, an additional 7.9 in (20 cm) to its length.
-The largest individual observed to date measured 36 in (91 cm) tall at the shoulder.
+Overall, the fascinating animal attains an average head and body length equaling approximately 65 in (165 cm).
+The short, relatively stubby tail adds, at most, an additional 7.9 in (20 cm) to its length.
+The largest individual observed to date measured roughly 36 in (91 cm) tall at the shoulder.

-The Bharal coat grows short and comparatively quite dense.
-It also typically displays a slate gray color, commonly with a bluish sheen.
-The belly and part of the legs generally present a white color, while the chest and front of the legs usually show black.
+Meanwhile, the coat enthralling Bharal grows short and comparatively quite dense in nature.
+It also usually displays a slate gray color, commonly with a bluish sheen.
+The belly and part of the legs generally present an off-white color, while the chest and front of the legs usually show black.

-Quite surprisingly, both genders grow horns.
-In this manner, the bovine distinguishes itself form the majority of related species.
-Furthermore, among males, these grow to lengths of as much as 31 in (80 cm), while those of the female rarely exceed 8 in (20.3 cm).
+Perhaps most surprisingly of all, both genders actually grow horns.
+In this manner, the awesome caprid distinguishes itself form the majority of related species.
+Impressively, among males, these grow to lengths of as much as 31 in (80 cm), while those of the female rarely exceed 8 in (20.3 cm).

 - Kingdom: Animalia